How To Stop Robocalls

 A new law was put into action as of 2020: the Telephone Robocall Abuse Criminal Enforcement and Deterrence, or TRACED Act for short.
 It is designed to protect mobile phone users from things such as robocalls and similar spam calls.
 It aims to give new rights to customers who register their numbers on the Do Not Call list.
 If your number is on the list, it officially becomes illegal for any robocall or service provider, except specific government-approved numbers, to call you without your consent.
 Otherwise, the company calling you is risking getting sued and paying for damages and fines to you and the government.

 The TRACED Act is an attempt to strengthen ties between the government and phone companies.
 Individuals can already use the “Do Not Call” list to protect themselves and ask for compensation after dealing with spam calls.
-However, many of the spam callers will count on you not being able or not willing to invest the time and resources necessary to create a legal dispute.
+However, many of the spam callers will count on you not being able or not willing to invest the time and resources necessary to create a dispute.
 To do so manually, you would need things such as:

 1. Your phone records